First West Yorkshire: Halifax, Calder Valley & Huddersfield

 First Halifax, Calder Valley & Huddersfield is an amalgamation of the First Halifax and First Huddersfield operations, running services in their respective towns as well as the Calder Valley region.

 Until recently, some buses in Halifax and Huddersfield were branded for the Holme Valley Connection, Calder Connect, Red Arrow and Zest networks respectively, with refurbished buses receiving free WiFi and an improvement in bus frequency.
-In 2018, the HD Connect network was launched in Huddersfield, with buses for services 370, 371 and 372 receiving new blue branding, live service tracking and ticket machines with contactless payment.
+In 2018, the HD Connect network was launched in Huddersfield, with buses for services 370, 371 and 372 receiving new blue-front branding, live service tracking and ticket machines with contactless payment.
 The HD Connect network has expanded on these services since.
-First Halifax initially opted for the HX Connect livery, with a darker blue front, but it was soon scrapped and replaced by a modified version of the Olympia livery.
+First Halifax initially opted for the HX Connect livery, with a darker blue front, but it was soon discontinued and replaced by the Olympia-Urban livery, otherwise known as 'hybrid-Olympia'.

+In April 2023, the 184 service, previously run by First Greater Manchester from Oldham to Grotton and Huddersfield was transferred to First Huddersfield, now running from Huddersfield to Marsden Hard End and Oldham to replace the 183 bus service.
+This service is now operated by Stagecoach Manchester due to Tranche 2 of Bee Network bus franchising.
+This was also due to the West Yorkshire Combined Authority and West Yorkshire Metro reducing funding in the service.

+Service changes at the start of 2024, meant renumbering bus routes in First Halifax, Calder Valley and Huddersfield, including the 503 which was renumbered to 501 with an additional express service launched, X1.
+As a result, First Halifax decided to route-brand some of their existing fleet vehicles with Elland Lines to represent the Halifax/Huddersfield corridor.
+Like with First Leeds and Bradford, HD Connect and the Olympia-Urban livery has been dropped in favour of the new Ultraviolet livery, with the pre-existing fleet already starting to wear this new livery.

 Fleet

-As of July 2017, the fleet consisted of 882 buses.
+As of July 2017, the First West Yorkshire fleet consisted of 882 buses, mainly consisting of buses manufactured by Wrightbus, Alexander Dennis and Yutong.

 FTR and Hyperlink

 In 2006, following the introduction of the service in York, which had been beset by problems, Leeds was chosen to be the second First operation to launch an FTR (stylised ftr) service.
 17 articulated Wright StreetCars were initially acquired for the service, which was officially launched in August 2007 following the alteration of bus lanes, road layouts and the construction of raised kerbs at bus stops.
-The FTR StreetCars operated on the 4 service serving Pudsey, central Leeds and Seacroft until 2012, when they were redeployed and refurbished alongside ex-York StreetCars to operate on the Leeds-Bradford Hyperlink route 72; these were finally withdrawn in 2016 and replaced with new StreetDecks.
+The FTR StreetCars operated on the 4 service serving Pudsey, central Leeds and Seacroft until 2012, when they were redeployed and refurbished alongside ex-York StreetCars to operate on the Leeds-Bradford Hyperlink route 72; these were finally withdrawn in 2016 and replaced with StreetDecks.